PrincetonUniversity/removing_tedium/06_automatic_job_submission/README.md

-# Automatic job resubmission for long jobs
+# Automatic Job Resubmission for Long Jobs

 Each cluster imposes a wall clock limit on the running time of a job (e.g., on Tiger it is 6 days).
 If you need to run a job for much longer than this time then you should consider using the job dependency technique described below.